 The available applications are the same as on the Windows PC's, with some minor exceptions.
 Some of the listed applications are not available on Windows Remote Desktop, either because these applications are already available under Linux (e.g. Mathematica, Maple, IDL, Matlab), or because they do not lend themselves well to being run in the remote desktop environment.
 Nevertheless, if you think of an application you would like to see available, please let the computing staff know.

 - Start /Applications/Microsoft Remote Desktop.app

-The Windows Remote Desktop is for occasional use, e.g. opening an email attachment in Word format or composing a talk in Powerpoint.
+The Windows Remote Desktop is for occasional use, e.g. editing images in Adobe Photoshop or creating a PDF form with Acrobat Pro.
 We have a limited number of licenses available, so please logout from Windows if you aren't actively using it.
 If you find yourself using Windows continuously; maybe running IE for all your browsing for example, you should consider switching to use a Windows PC.